-There is no limit on the daily utilisation of blocked funds during a visit by an emergant but these funds may not be loaned to a South African resident.
-Direct return airfares may be paid locally from blocked funds.
+There is no limit on the daily utilisation of the emigrants South African funds during a visit by an emigrant but these funds may not be loaned to a South African resident.
+Direct return airfares may be paid locally from such funds.